|

 occurred previously when faster workers overtook slower workers in front of

 them and caused “jam-ups” (10).
-The
+The moving

-material handling system, but also the scheduling system.
+handling system, but also the scheduling system.
 By default the rate of production was tied

 to the slowest step in the assembly line.
-The key
+The key to

-production with low or no set-up costs.
+with low or no set-up costs.
+The Ford

-scale production with little product variation.
-The
+with little product variation.
+The Toyota

-Ford production system.
+production system.
 Taiichi Ohno

 realized that by reducing set-up times he could substantially reduce the